legalthings/mustache-tidy/README.md

 ### 2. Push out unclosed section tags

-We find nodes where the content starts with and end section tag or ends with a start section tag and the corresponding tag is in the parent node.
+We find nodes where the content starts with an end section tag, or ends with a start section tag, and the corresponding tag is in the parent node.
 In that case we push the tag out of the node.

 ```html